 In this installment of Tips From the Banker, we’re looking into how much you can expect to spend when traveling in South Africa.
 This is a country that has the potential to be affordable to travel through, but make no mistake, this is not a shoestring budget destination.

-I spent nine weeks solo traveling through the country and, though it’s not nearly as cheap as destinations in Southeast Asia, which is really no surprise since it’s almost impossible to beat the pricing there, I still found it to be entirely reasonable.
-This is mostly because the exchange rate does those traveling on the US Dollar or Euro a big favor.
-At the time of this writing, one South African Rand is equal to 8 cents US.
+I spent nine weeks solo traveling through the country, and though it’s not nearly as cheap as destinations in Southeast Asia, which is really no surprise since it’s almost impossible to beat the pricing there, I still found it to be entirely reasonable.
+This is mostly because the exchange rate does those traveling on the US dollar or euro a big favor.
+At the time of this writing, one South African rand is equal to 7 cents US.

-My total expenditure for my nine weeks traveling through South Africa was $3,577, or $56/day.
+My total expenditure for my nine weeks traveling through South Africa was $3,577, or $57/day.

 This is almost a match for what I spend living in Berlin, and much cheaper than when I was living in California.